microsoft/azure-openai-service-proxy/docs/docs/80-raw-api-access/10-introduction.md

 The event administrator will provide the:

-1. `PROXY_ENDPOINT_URL` - The URL of the OpenAI proxy service, eg `https://YOUR_OPENAI_PROXY_ENDPOINT/v1`.
+1. `ENDPOINT_URL` - The URL of the OpenAI proxy service, eg `https://YOUR_OPENAI_PROXY_ENDPOINT/v1`.
 The event administrator will provide the URL, note, the `/v1` appended to the URL.
-2. The `EVENT_TOKEN` is made up of two parts, the event code followed by your GitHub User Name, eg `hackathon/gloveboxes` and is used where you'd set the OpenAI API key.
+2. The `API_KEY` is made up of two parts, the event code followed by your GitHub User Name, seperated by a slash, eg `hackathon/gloveboxes`.
 The event code grants timebound access to the OpenAI APIs and models.
 The event code is typically the name of the event, eg `hackathon`.
 The event administrator will provide the event code.

+When the event is finishied, you can [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource), then deploy your own OpenAI models.
+Then, simply replace the event `API_KEY` and `ENDPOINT_URL` with your OpenAI Service API key and endpoint URL.

 ## Proxy service rate limits